 It is impossible for me to do what my aunt does, but I also can’t let myself give in to my natural tendencies to ignore the grunge until I can’t take it anymore.
 That’s no way to live!

-To protect me from falling into a homemaking hole, I use some basic To Do Lists that keep me moving in the right direction.
-The two main lists that keep my home and life looking like I have the cleaning and organizing skills that my aunt possesses in her little finger are my Morning Routine and my Weekly To Do List.
+To protect me from falling into a homemaking hole, I use some basic lists that keep me moving in the right direction.
+The two main lists that keep my home and life looking like I have the cleaning and organizing skills that my aunt possesses in her little finger are my Morning Routine and my Weekly Housekeeping Task List.

 Include the cleaning tasks you want done every week.
 Even if you don’t have the time to complete every item each week, seeing it written on the list will remind you to tackle the missed chores next time.

-My list includes things like vacuuming, dusting, and spray-cleaning the fronts of the kitchen appliances.
-While some people see a dirty floor and simply get out the vacuum, I tend to procrastinate the basics until I’m embarrassed to open my door to friends and family members.
-My list gives me the kick I need to keep on top of the dirt and clutter.
+Your list might include things like vacuuming, dusting, cleaning the bathrooms, and spray-cleaning the fronts of your kitchen appliances.
+While some people see a dirty floor and simply get out the vacuum, if you tend to procrastinate the basics until you’re embarrassed to open your front door, then having them on your list will give you the kick you need to keep on top of the dirt and clutter.

-A Weekly To Do List can contain much more than cleaning tasks.
-This is the perfect list for adding items like “balance the checkbook” or “trash to curb on Monday.”
+A Weekly Housekeeping Task List can contain much more than cleaning tasks.
+This is the perfect list for adding items like “balance the checkbook” or “trash out on Monday.”
 It’s also a good spot for reminding yourself to make next week’s menu, perform treatments on the pets, and look at your calendar so nothing falls through the cracks.

 It’s easy to forget things like picking up the dry-cleaning and dropping off the library books.
 Having these errands on your list will keep your husband in clean shirts and your library card from accruing ridiculous fines (I speak from experience on this one!).